eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Document manager**

    Document managers have permission to access the **Manage documents** menu.
 They can manage documents created from templates they have access to.
-If a member is assigned as a document manager of a template, then the member can open, delete, download documents created from that template.
+If a member is assigned as a document manager of a template, then the member can view, download, permanently remove, and void (excluding completed documents) created from that template.

    .. note::